 Grand-Prize: $150 value of NAIMUN merchandise and a feature on social media

 Third Runner-Up: $30 value of NAIMUN merchandise

 Delegates can choose any one of the prompts and may only submit one essay.
 Essays must be 800 – 1000 words in length and must be written in English.
 By entering this contest you agree to be bound by the Rules and Terms (listed below).
-Please direct all inquiries to Alyssa Kardos, NAIMUN LVI Director of Business, who is coordinating the contest.
+Please direct all inquiries to Alanna Pearson, NAIMUN LVII Director of Operations, who is coordinating the contest.
 Each essay will be graded out of 100 points: 40 points for structure and grammar and 60 points for content.
-The essays will be graded, and the top four will be determined, at the discretion of the NAIMUN LVI Director of Business.
+The essays will be graded, and the top four will be determined, at the discretion of the NAIMUN LVII Director of Operations.
 Winners will be announced at the Opening Ceremonies during the conference.

-Essays must be submitted by the deadline as a .doc, .docx, or .pdf file attached in an email sent to Alyssa Kardos at email@example.com.
+Essays must be submitted by the deadline as a .doc, .docx, or .pdf file attachment in an email sent to the Director of Operations, Alanna Pearson(email@example.com).

 Rules and Terms